hpc2n/sphinx-lesson-template/content/lu-factorization.rst

     Residual = 3.997311E-16

 The second argument is the block size.
-We can see that the blocked variant is significantly faster even before it it parallelized.
+We can see that the blocked variant is significantly faster even before it is parallelized.

 Challenge
 """""""""